-This giant yard size Connect Four is one of the great games to play while camping.
+This giant yard-size Connect Four is one of the great games to play while camping.
 To play, two players will select which color they would like to be red or blue.
 Then they alternate turns by dropping the coins into the top of the board to try to get four coins in a row.

 To win, you have to be the first one to “connect four” with four of your coins in a row either vertically, horizontally, or diagonally.
 When you finish, you can release the coins along the bottom and start again!

 Kan Jam Ultimate Disc Game is a thrilling twist on throwing a frisbee around.
-To play, two players stand approximately 50 feet apart and alternatively throw and deflect the disc.
+To play, two players stand approximately 50 feet apart and, alternatively, throw and deflect the disc.

 Both players will work to get the disc to do one of three things: hit the kan, go inside the kan through the opening on the top, or go through the kan’s slot opening, which is the best option of all.
-If the disc goes through the slot opening, then it’s an instant win!
+If the disc goes through the slot opening, it’s an instant win!

 This is a classic dice game that will provide hours of family fun.
 This is a game of chance and strategy where players roll dice to earn points.
 The goal is to be the player who has 10,000 points or more by the time of the final turn.

 Each player starts by rolling six dice.
 After rolling, the player will set aside specific dice combinations that have a score value.
 You can then either bank the points or pass the dice to the next player.
-If the remaining dice that were rolled do not have a scoring combination, then the player has “Farkled” and the points earned on that turn are lost forever.
+If the remaining dice that were rolled do not have a scoring combination, then the player has “Farkled,” and the points earned on that turn are lost forever.

 When the player has either banked their points or Farkled, the dice are then passed to the next player at the table.
 The plays continue around the table to win at Farkle.
-You must be the player with the highest score above 10,000 points on the final round of the game.
+You must be the player with the highest score above 10,000 points in the final round of the game.

 This is recommended for adults only due to some provocative questions and answers.
 To play it is very easy.
 You need at least 4 players to play.

 Each player draws ten white cards.
 The rest of the cards will be separated into black and white piles, face down.
 The first player starts by turning over the top card in the black “questions” stack.
 They will read the card out loud and leave it to face up on the table.
-Then, each player will choose the funniest white card they have in their hand and put it face down on the table.
+Then, each player will choose the funniest white card in their hand and put it face down on the table.

 Now, one person shuffles the selected white cards, so no one knows whose is whose.
 The black card is reread out loud, and then the white cards are put a face upon at a time on the table.
-The funniest white card that answers the black card gets chosen as the winner of that round, and the player who that card belonged to will receive one “Awesome Point”.
+The funniest white card that answers the black card gets chosen as the winner of that round, and the player to whom that card belonged will receive one “Awesome Point”.